Pyramids, Plates, and Pagodas: Dietary Guidelines From Around the World

 Slovenia's build-your-own pyramid is a low-tech version of Germany's 3-D model, although, puzzlingly, it lacks a base.

 The Greek pyramid, by comparison, is rather boring visually, but I like the fact that olive oil merits an entire level of its own, immediately above fruit and vegetables.
-Meanwhile, red wine is positioned in such a way that it is clearly as important
+Meanwhile, red wine is positioned in such a way that it is clearly as important to health as exercise.

 The Spanish food pyramid also creates a separate (but smaller) section for olive oil but replaces the red wine with water.